 Use the pass phrase method

 Instead of a difficult-to-remember string of characters, you can make a lengthy phrase instead.
 This type of password is also called a pass phrase, and it represents a somewhat new way of thinking about security.
 Try using several phrases together – separated by a space.
-The idea for pass phrases is captured quite nicely in this comic strip from Password strength:
+The idea for pass phrases is captured quite nicely in this comic strip from XKCD: